atMari/rvb-coding-challenge/README.md

 $ yarn start
 ```

-The app will be available on port 8080 on the web.
+The app will be available on port 8080 on the web (http://localhost:8080/).

 Run tests with:
 ```sh